Karunamon/syslog_generator/README.md

 ## Usage

-After installing, simply run loggen.
-By default, it will send 100 lines of nonsense to your local machine on port 514/UDP.
+After installing, simply run `loggen`.
+By default, it will send 100 lines of nonsense to your local machine on port 514/UDP, the standard syslog port.

-Append --help for full usage information.
+Append `--help` for full usage information, including customizing the amount of data sent, ports to use, and other specifics.

 ## Contributing